Yuji Shimada: Biography

-He started his career in combat sports when he moved to United States to learn catch wrestling after graduating from Tokyo University.
+He started his career in combat sports when he moved to United States to learn catch wrestling after graduating from Toyo University.
 Shimada trained under Masami Soranaka, Karl Gotch's student and son-in-law, who also taught him the job of refereeing.
 After returning to Japan, he started his referee career for Soranaka's promotion Pro Wrestling Fujiwara Gumi, moving to Battlarts after its demise.
 Around this time, he also worked for K-1, Fighting Network Rings and All Japan Pro Wrestling.

 With the establishing of Pride in 1997, Shimada became its main referee.
 He became known for his personal style, which included gesticulating and yelling his orders, demanding aggression from the fighters at all times (usually by giving the command "Action!"), and asking insistently "give up?" every time one of them attempted a submission move.
 He was booed in every introduction, although reasons were unclear but likely due to him playing villainous characters in Japanese professional wrestling.